|Advisory Board Member|

 Speaker and panelist, Chicago Bar Association Labor and Employment Law Committee, "Beyond Traditional Civil Rights Laws - Topics of Concern to All Labor and Employment Lawyers: The Fair Credit Reporting Act," April 27, 2000

 Speaker and panelist, Employee Rights & Responsibilities Committee Basic Skills Course, ABA Midwinter Meeting, "Depositions That Win Cases: The Plaintiff's Perspective," March 14, 2000

-The law firm of Abrahamson Vorachek & Levinson concentrates in employment cases, representing mostly plaintiffs.
+The law firm of Abrahamson Vorachek & Rdzanek concentrates in employment cases, representing mostly plaintiffs.
 The firm's clients include individuals who have disputes involving employment contracts, have been "downsized," terminated, or denied promotion, or who are in the process of negotiating a job with a new employer.
 The firm includes five attorneys and a full-time paralegal.
 The firm handles claims for sex, age, race and disability discrimination, claims under the Family and Medical Leave Act (FMLA) and the Employee Retirement Income Security Act (ERISA), wage and hour matters, suits for commissions, claims for money due under employment agreements, and the negotiation of employment contracts.
 The firm practices in federal and state courts as well as at the EEOC and state and local agencies.

 |Map to Office: Click here to view map|